glaunay/taskobject/README.md

 ## Task developer

 Each task class must be developp as a unique NPM package.
 The name of your class must be exactly the same as the name of your NPM package.
 A Task object must be used for only one job.
-Create a new instance of a a Task by job to run.
+Create a new instance of a Task by job to run.
 In our team we use TypeScript to develop but here the examples are in JavaScript.
 All the examples in this part are related.

 ### Directory tree
-Your directories must be organized like the fllowing direcotry tree :
+Your directories must be organized like the following directory tree :

 ```sh
 .